oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 ## Task 3: Initial Restore (TARGET)
-The initial restore on Target requires the "xtt.properties" and "res.txt" file from source.
-In this hands on lab exercise the source and target machine are the same, so you can simply use the copy command:
+The initial restore on target requires the "xtt.properties" and "res.txt" file from source.
+In this lab the source and target machine are the same, so you can simply use the copy command (in a real migration you might store it on a network share or use scp to copy the files).
+The RMAN backup sets are stored in a folder .
+Since it is the same host, we don't need to copy the backup sets.
+You would need to do that in a real migration except you put the files on a network share or enable copying in the xtt.properties file.

   ```